Goodenia ovata

-Goodenia ovata, commonly called the hop goodenia, is a species of flowering plant and is endemic to south-eastern Australia.
+Goodenia ovata, commonly called hop goodenia, is a species of flowering plant and is endemic to south-eastern Australia.
 It is a shrub with sticky, often varnished foliage, toothed egg-shaped to elliptic leaves and racemes or thyrses of yellow flowers.

 Description

-Goodenia ovata is a erect, ascending to prostrate shrub that typically grows to a height of 2 m and has sticky, often varnished foliage.
+Goodenia ovata is an erect, ascending to prostrate shrub that typically grows to a height of 2 m and has sticky, often varnished foliage.
 The leaves are egg-shaped to elliptic, 30–80 mm long and 10–40 mm wide with toothed edges, on a petiole up to 30 mm long.

 The flowers are arranged in racemes or thyrses about 350 mm long on a peduncle 10–40 mm long, with leaf-like bracts and linear bracteoles 2–6 mm long.
 Each flower is borne on a pedicel up to 8 mm long, the sepals linear to lance-shaped and 3–11 mm long.
 The petals are yellow, 10–19 mm long, the lower lobes 5–7 mm long with wings up to 2.5 mm wide.
 Flowering occurs throughout the year with a peak from October to March and the fruit is a cylindrical capsule 8–12 mm long.